Mornor/ml-auto-subtitles/notes.md

 - Handle failure on the ECS container and all the Lambdas (no SQS message etc ...)
 - In the trigger_transcribe_job lambda, we can automatically get the MediaFormat from the key (.split('.')[0]) -> .mp3, instead of giving it a variable.
 - Delete old mp3 file from S3 once transcribe job is done.
+- How to retrieve the srt file corresponding to the input video if several input at the same time? -> Pass the input name along the chain.

 [Problem]
 - Not possible to extract sound w/ lambda because Numpy cannot be added to a Python package.